Bobbyp99/automated-conflict-identifier-app/README.md

    in decisions_test6.csv and income_sources2.csv
 3. **Run analysis** — results are scored, tiered (High / Medium / Low) based on the match become from Income C, B, or A respectively, and saved to the database
 4. **Past Runs tab** — reload any previous analysis from the database
+   NOTE: This is where you can further analyze the matches using methods beyond the scope of this project

 ---

+## Constraints/Limitations
+- Extracts data from CSV files for the matching
+- Flags for specific counties, not entire cities–Sonoma County matches with Sonoma agenda data.
+- The Legistar scraper needs counties that use Legistar’s agenda management system as opposed to any other agenda management system
+- The Past Runs are stored on the local fppc db file (however we set up PostgresSQL as an option for you to look into if desired)
+- The matcher uses web scraping and entity matching using each decision's Legistar Page, leading to some false positives that are only detectable by a human looking at it

 ## API Endpoints